 The IETF IP Performance Metrics (IPPM) working group first created a framework for metric development in [RFC2330].
-This framework has stood the test of time and enabled development of many fundamental metrics, while only being updated once in a specific area [RFC5835].
+This framework has

 The IPPM framework [RFC2330] generally relies on several assumptions, one of which is not explicitly stated but assumed: lightly loaded paths conform to the linear "delay = packet size / capacity" equation, being state/history-less (with some exceptions, firewalls are mentioned).
 However, this does not hold true for many modern network technologies, such as reactive paths (those with demanddriven resource allocation) and links with time-slotted operation.
 Per-flow state can be observed on test packet streams, and such treatment will influence network characterization if it is not taken into account.
 Flow history will also affect the performance of applications and be perceived by their users.